Musnad Abu Awanah

 Musnad Abi Awanah is a collection of hadith compiled by the Islamic scholar Abu Awaanah al-Isfaraʾini.
 It is also known as Mustakhraj Abi Awanah.

 Description

 It is written in fourth century of Islamic calendar.
-The musnad are collections of hadiths which are classified by narrators, and therefore by sahabas (companions of the prophet Muhammad).
+The musnad are collections of hadiths which are classified by narrators, and therefore by sahabas (companions of the Islamic prophet Muhammad).
 It was compiled by Imam Abu Awaanah al-Isfaraʾini in the late third century and early fourth century of the Islamic Calendar.

 He claimed all hadith in it were authentic according to the conditions of Sahih Muslim.

 Publications

 The book has been published by many organizations around the world: